I was 19 when my friend left this earth, and still as I sit here, I cry again. The wound will always be fresh, so I do what I can to honor her life.

 I am writing this post both for selfish reasons-my love and pain for my friend- and for society-to do my part to help others not have to know the pain of having a loved one or themselves become the victim of an inconsiderate idiot who couldn’t suck it up and call for a ride, or sleep it off at the very least!

-If you have a few pennies, go here and donate.
-If you don’t, show your support via facebook or twitter.
-Share with your friends.
-Help by being a safe driver for your friends, making a ‘take the keys’ rule for those drinking.
+You can help by being a safe driver for your friends, making a ‘take the keys’ rule for those drinking.
 Just do something.
 Help us make sure we do something to help!

 Everyone keeps saying it, so I guess it’s a marketing strategy.
 I will pass it on.
 It’s a good point.
 You have until December 31st to donate in order to get it written off of your 2011 taxes.
 Why not get one last donation in to help an organization who is helping you daily by promoting awareness to protect you and your loved ones.

 Please, stay safe and don’t drink and drive.
 If you can’t get any way from point A to point B after you’ve been drinking, find some food, eat, and wait a few hours before you get in your car.
 Take precautions before you go out by having a Designated Driver.